 Kate Southorn shares the benefits of vaccinating your horse.

 There are multiple benefits to vaccinating your horse.
 The first and most important is that the vaccine protects your horse from serious diseases, particularly Equine Influenza and Tetanus.
-Vaccination time is an opportunity for you to ask your vet questions and make the most of their expertise in all aspects of preventative healthcare.
+Vaccination visits are an opportunity for you to ask your vet questions.
+Ensure you make the most of their expertise in all aspects of preventative healthcare.

-Combined vaccination against Equine Influenza and Tetanus is recommended for every horse and is essential for competing horses or those that are kept on large yards.
+Combined vaccination against Equine Influenza and Tetanus is recommended for every horse.
+It is essential for competing horses or those that are kept on large yards.
 Influenza infections are not usually fatal but can be serious and expensive to treat.
 Infection on a yard requires strict quarantine preventing horses from competing and can cause significant loss of performance in affected animals.
 Vaccination involves an initial course of two vaccines 4-6 weeks apart followed by a vaccine 6 months later and then a booster within 365 days.

 At your horse’s annual vaccination we usually listen to your horse’s heart and lungs, checking for any abnormalities which may have developed and monitoring any that have already been identified.
 We ask about your horse’s general wellbeing.
 It may be useful to note down in the weeks before the visit any concerns that you have about your horse.
 To make the most of your visit, we can discuss your horse’s general health including the correct body condition, weight management and diet for his type and stage of life.
 We can discuss your internal parasite control and give advice on which wormer to use when or which management program would be best for you.
 It is useful to have details of the worming products you have used recently and the dose used.
 We are also happy to discuss any lumps or bumps or other health issues that you need advice on.